 ISO 27001 really is somewhat magic!
 I’ve consulted for hundreds of clients over the last few decades, and have noticed that those that use ISO 27001 as the basis of their information security programs are always heads and shoulders above those that don’t.
 Not only are their programs more mature and effective, but they also spend their budget far more effectively since ISO 27001 targets their real and actual risks instead of some theoretical risk on a piece of paper.
 We want you to be able to enjoy the same advantages that those organizations enjoy.

 In upcoming posts, we will break down the standard into bit-sized pieces that are easy to understand and put into practice.
 In the meantime, we’d love to hear from you.
 What experiences have you had with ISO 27001?
 What questions or concerns do you have about the standard?
 Email me at firstname.lastname@example.org.
-We look forward to hearing from you!
+Contact us to learn more, and we look forward to hearing from you!